choojs/nanobus/README.md

 Create a new `nanobus` instance

 ### `bus.emit(eventName, [data])`
 Emit an event.
-Arbitrary data can optionally be passed as an argument.
+Arbitrary data can optionally be passed as an argument. `'*'` listeners run after named listeners.

 ### `bus.on(eventName, listener([data]))`
 Listen to an event.